telugu-boy/discord_server_exporter/README.md

 # discord_server_exporter
- Import and Export Discord servers with JSON
+ Import and Export Discord servers as JSON